 Next up is a useful desktop shortcut to mute and un-mute the sound.
 In a new file enter:

-It should find the MonitorOff.bat before you finish typing, hit Enter to run it and it should turn off your monitor.
+- It should find the MonitorOff.bat file before you finish typing.
+Hit Enter to run it and it will turn off your monitor.
 All of the other .bat files created in C:\Nircmd should also be accessible by typing their filename in Launchy.

-You can also enter an NirCmd command directly from Launchy, in the Launchy box type:
+- You can also enter a NirCmd command directly from Launchy.
+In the Launchy box type:

 There are a lot of commands and examples to try out, especially since you can have multiple commands in a single .bat file.
-Next up is a quick set of commands to tidy up Windows and logoff (good for a computer that has multiple users):
+Try this quick set of commands to tidy up Windows and logoff (particularly good for a computer that has multiple users):